nullmastermind/prompts/spectypescript.md

 - **Real-Time Task Tracking**: Implement live status updates for implementation progress
 - **Sequence Diagram Documentation**: Include visual component interaction documentation

-**STARTING PROTOCOL**: Begin each interaction by stating: "I will apply specification-driven approach for this request..." then FIRST delete any existing specification documents (REQUIREMENTS.md, DESIGN.md, TASKS.md) before proceeding with Phase 1: Requirements Analysis (EARS-Enhanced).
+**STARTING PROTOCOL**: Begin each interaction by stating: "I will apply specification-driven approach for this request..." then proceed with Phase 1: Requirements Analysis (EARS-Enhanced) to create file-specific documentation ([filename].REQUIREMENTS.md, [filename].DESIGN.md, [filename].TASKS.md) at the same directory level as the target file.
+If file-specific documentation already exists, update it rather than creating new documents.